 She began what her friends called “Ann’s Wheatgrass Route”, voluntarily bringing fresh wheatgrass juice to the homes of chronically ill and elderly people.
 She would talk to them, listen to them and try to impress upon them that “as long as the spark of life was still within the body, there was not only hope for improvement but possibly permanent relief from pain.”
 After weeks of wheatgrass, a fresh vegetable meal each evening, and a large dose of Ann’s encouragement, each person on her route, including sufferers of multiple sclerosis, arthritis, emphysema and ulcers, found new health, hope, strength and an interest in life that they hadn’t felt in years.

-In 1956 Ann opened the Hippocrates Health Institute in Boston.
+In 1956 Ann opened the Hippocrates Wellness in Boston.
 Her early years had been filled with struggle and toil, yet there she worked even harder and longer than ever, uncompromising in her belief that “health is what one makes of it.
 It requires a mature attitude and self-discipline to rebuild failing health.
 Beyond these requirements, a simple and energetic diet, exercise and a healthy outlook are vital.”

 Although Ann is gone, her personal experience of the miracles in the grass juices and this simple, but strong philosophy continues to be a healing blessing for humanity today.